pranav1414/GTM_AGENTIC_AI_ENGINE/README.md

 # 🚀 GTM Agentic AI Engine
 Autonomous revenue engine that scores, routes, and acts on CRM leads.
-Built on a 5-layer architecture that takes raw CRM data and transcripts, scores every lead using an LLM judge, runs autonomous AI agents to make routing decisions, and dispatches the results to reps via a production-ready REST API.
+Built on a 5 layer architecture that takes raw CRM data and Gong transcripts, scores every lead using an LLM judge, runs autonomous AI agents to make routing decisions, and dispatches the results to reps via a production-ready REST API.

 ---